truecharts/public/docs/manual/certificates.md

 For clearity, it's advicable to use the same Authenticator for all domain names.
 However: It's okey to generate both a testing and a staging certificate for the same domain.

 - After saving and awaiting the generation proces, you should end up with another `Certificate Signing Request` and a new `Certificate` under `Certificates`, this new `Certificate Signing Request` is used to renew your `Certificate` in the future and should not be deleted!

+### Import existing certificates

+TrueNAS SCALE also allows you to manually import certificates, this is rather straight forward:
+Copy-Paste the keys into their respective boxes and hit `save`

+### Notes

+There are a few known bugs, issues and/or oddities currently in regards to Certificates

+##### Traefik not accepting/using certificates

+Sometimes you might notice Traefik ignores your certificate.
+This is most likely due to the domain on your certificate, being different from the domain you entered into the reverse proxy host box.
+Traefik requires your certificate to match the domain used for Ingress.
+This is an upstream design decision and something we can easily and safely disable.

+##### ACME certificates not working

+Currently as of 05-04-2021 ACME certificates can not be added to containers.
+This is a very annoying problem and we are working with iX on solving this.
+However: It's rather complicated and a combination of very weird behavior of the middleware and it's dependencies, so we do not have a timeframe for when this is fixed.

+##### New certificates not showing without refresh

+Currently recently added certificates will not show in the App UI, without hitting the refresh button on top.